-A natural organic barf diet is a combination of all the best quality foods we can feed our dogs, whether you choose a grain or no grain recipe.
+A natural barf diet is a combination of all the best quality foods we can feed our dogs, whether you choose a grain or no grain recipe.

 First, let me get the question of grains in dog food out of the

 When there are any kinds of dog skin disorders such as hot spots,

 If yeast is a problem, like dog yeast ear infections, then no grains!

-So, if you haven't guessed by now, a barf diet is the best dog food for skin allergies and food allergies in dogs.
+If you haven't guessed by now, a barf diet is the best dog food for skin allergies and food allergies in dogs.

 Okay, we're to the recipe part!
 I'm going to give you 4 recipes and we'll see how much you've been listening.
 Three of the recipes are good and one is not.
-If you are on Facebook, you can comment at the very bottom of this page.

 Combine all ingredients together like a meatloaf.
 Get in there and mix it up!
 Form into patties the right size for your dog.
 (See table at bottom of page.)
 Refrigerate or freeze, thawing in the fridge the day before feeding.